Atheatos/turmoil/README.md

 ```
 * * *
 ### Docker
-For the container to build and run successfully, Turmoil must be compiled with statically-linked binaries
+For the container to run successfully, Turmoil must be compiled as a statically-linked binary
 ```
 $ CGO_ENABLED=0 go build -a -installsuffix cgo
 $ ldd turmoil